Bruno Streckenbach

 Bruno Streckenbach (7 February 1902 – 28 October 1977) was a German SS functionary during the Nazi era.
-He was the head of Administration and Personnel Department of the Reich Security Main Office (RSHA).
+He was the head of the Administration and Personnel Department of the Reich Security Main Office (RSHA).
 Streckenbach was responsible for many thousands of murders committed by Nazi mobile killing squads known as Einsatzgruppen.

-Early Years
+Early years

-Bruno Streckenbach was born in Hamburg, Germany on 7 February 1902.
+Bruno Streckenbach was born in Hamburg, Germany, on 7 February 1902.
 His highest education was Gymnasium, which he left in April 1918 to voluntarily report to the German Army during World War I. Just like his close colleagues Erwin Schulz and Heinrich Himmler, he never served on the front lines of the battlefield due to the ceasefire that took place in November 1918.

 After the end of the First World War, he was an active member of the Freikorps Bahrenfeld, which took part in the 1920 Kapp-Putsch.
 He was employed as a wholesale merchant, tried his hand at advertising, being a radio editor and also trying to establish himself as the director of a local office.